Assessing MDR in Alberta

 Disinfecting devices that only touch the surface of the eye

 CPSA is currently conducting research to find a long-term solution for MDR in ophthalmology offices.
-In the meantime, we strongly recommend clinics follow these guidelines from the American Academy of Ophthalmology and the Joint Commission, which emphasize the high-level disinfection of any devices that touch the surface of the eye.
+In the meantime, we strongly recommend clinics refer to the following documents from the Alberta Heath Services, the American Academy of Ophthalmology and the Joint Commission, which emphasize the high-level disinfection of any devices that touch the surface of the eye.

 Templates and resources for your clinic